alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Double Consonant Syllables

-At some point early humans must have learned to combine several sounds into one syllable.
+At some point early humans learned to combine several sounds into one syllable.
 This great advance extends the range of possible words at least by an order of magnitude.
 Considering the simplest structure of two consonants, or 𝛫𝛫,